gavinlyonsrepo/RpiMotorLib/README.md

 1. For Unipolar 28BYJ-48  MultiMotorThreading_BYJ.py
 2. For Bipolar DRV8825 Stepper MultiMotorThreading_DRV8825.py

 **Note 2 Potential Issue with GPIO.cleanup() not working**

-See github issue #18
+See github issue #18 and #21

 Some users are reporting that GPIO.cleanup() does not work.
+It does not switch off or "cleanup" GPIO as it should.
-This is external function from  RPi.GPIO used in test scripts , I have left it in scripts for the moment as I am not seeing the issue.
+This is external function from RPi.GPIO.
+It is mainly used in the test scripts.
+It is also called by the classes in DC motor if the cleanup method is passed argument "true".
-If you see this issue simply remove GPIO.cleanup and clear the GPIO you set  manually.
+If you see this issue simply don't use GPIO.cleanup() or remove GPIO.cleanup and clear the GPIO you set manually or use python "del" method to destroy the relevant class object, to free resources if you need them again.